Brick and mortar stores have the ability to surprise and delight. So does a downtown shopping area.

 Scott Galloway from NYU Stern School of Business says, “Amazon has declared war — with the backing of 500 million consumers and a lot of cheap capital — on brands.
 And we will, using our algorithm, find you as good a product for a lesser price.
 Amazon will figure out in a nanosecond the best deal and most likely trade you into the highest-margin product for them which will be Amazon toothpaste."

-You’d think customer engagement would be a priority in brick and mortar stores right now, right?
+You’d think engaging customers would be a priority in brick and mortar stores right now, right?

-I was strolling Michigan Avenue in Chicago last month.
+I remember strolling Michigan Avenue in Chicago one day.
 While most store employees couldn’t say a word to shoppers, there were a few who tried.